Yellow Avens is a native erect perennial forb, growing on stout hairy stem from 20 to 40 inches high.

 Habitat: Yellow Avens is found in wet to moist soils of meadows, marshes, woodlands and also at higher elevations in moist woods.
 It needs sun but will grow in partial shade.

 Names: The genus, Geum, is an old Latin name for plants in the Avens group - said to have been used by Pliny in his natural history.
 The species aleppicum, means 'of Aleppo', the city in Syria.
-Geum is a world-wide genus.
-The author name for the plant classification - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.
+Geum is a world-wide genus and this species is also found in Eurasia.
+The author name for the plant classification from 1787 - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.

 Above: The inflorescence is a loosely branched cluster top the stem, each cluster having several flowers.
 The green calyx that has five triangular sepals that have pointed tips and hairy underside surfaces.
 These reflex when the flower is open.

 Below: The five yellow petals are broadest in the middle.
-The stamens surround a green receptacle made up of several hundred styles.
+The stamens surround a green receptacle made up of numerous carpels each with a style.
 The styles are jointed near the tip and twisted there to form a hook.

 Below: At the base of each leaf is a pair of ovate leaf-like stipules that also have coarse toothed margins.
 The base section of the style (2nd photo) has many fine non-glandular hair.

 Below- Leaves: The larger lower leaves have several pairs of lateral leaflets and a larger terminal leaflet.
 Both the upper surface and the lower surface are sparsely hairy.